JackWCollins/turn_signal/README.md

 I definitely omitted certain features that I would have included for a production application.
 Some of those are:

+* Add the ability to search on each endpoint
 * Allow the client to specify which relationships shoudl be included.
 For example, you could allow clients to specifically request the vehicles for each models via `/models?include=vehicles`. https://github.com/rails-api/active_model_serializers/issues/968
 * Add real authorization key handling... don't just use a constant string